plone/plone.browserlayer/plone/browserlayer/README.txt

     A standard view

 However, if we install the product the interface is registered in the local site manager.
-Here, we use the utility method directly, though we could also use GenericSetup.
+Here we use the utility method directly, though we could also use GenericSetup.

     >>> utils.register_layer(IMyProductLayer, name='my.product')